syncfusion-content/wpf-docs/wpf/SfDiagram/Annotation.md

 #Annotation

 Annotation is a block of text that can be displayed over a Node or Connector.
 Annotation is used to textually represent an object with a string that can be edited at run time.
 You can add Multiple Labels to a Node/Connector.

 ##Create Annotation

-You can add an Annotation to a Node/Connector by defining the IAnnotation object and adding that to the Annotation collections of Node/Connector.The Content property of IAnnotation defines the object to be displayed.
+You can add an Annotation to a Node/Connector by defining the IAnnotation object and adding that to the `Annotations` property  of Node/Connector.The `Content` property of IAnnotation defines the object to be displayed.
 The following code illustrates how to create an Annotation.

 {% highlight C# %}